Code-Institute-Submissions/1st-Milestone-Project/README.md

 I have intensively used the Developer Tool of my browser (Chrome) to inspect and fix the code and behaviour of elements to ensure it was inline with the concept and layout of the website.
 During every stage I made sure the development was working fine across various screen sizes helping me to think of further improvements and changes to be made.
 This tool was exceptionally helpful when sorting out the behaviour of the Navigation Bar as I realized this way it was better to not display certain information or sections on smaller screens and to address in a more efficient way the breakpoints of the viewport I needed to tackle to create a smooth and easthetic transition of the content.
-(for example in early stages I had addressed only 2 breakpoints 768px and 578px but later on it transpired that it was more functional to tackle 4: 992px, 769px, 578px and 575px).
+(for example in early stages I had addressed only 2 breakpoints, 768px and 578px but later on it transpired that it was more functional to tackle 5: 992px, 769px, 578px, 575px and 340px).

 To make sure the website would be responsive across different mainstream browser I've always looked up this information on the source website (www.getbootstrap.com) when I was deciding which classes and functionality to use.
 Example: initially wanted to use sticky property for the navbar to fix it to the top when website was in Mobile view but then found another solution to achieve the same result as I read sticky is not supported on multiple browsers.